 AUC Geographica http://www.aucgeographica.cz

 Pavel Chromý is an assoc. professor at the Charles University, Faculty of Science, Department of Social Geography and Regional Development, The Research Centre for Cultural and Historical Geography (head), Prague, Czechia.
 His research focuses on issues of historical, cultural and regional geography, and environmental history.
 He studies the processes of formation of regions and territorial identities, particularly in relation to the development of specific areas (e.g. borderland, peripheral, rural and cultural areas) and landscape changes during the 19th and 20th centuries.
 Significant part of his professional interest is thus formed by the discussion of the significance of relict borders, symbolism of places and regions, landscape memory, natural and cultural heritage, and by its relations to regional development.
 He is a regional representative of Czechia and Slovakia within the European Society for Environmental History (ESEH) and serves as the chair of Section for Historical Geography and Environmental History of the Czech Geographical Society.
 He is a member of Regional Studies Association, and the editorial boards of several international journals including the Journal of Historical Geography and Moravian Geographical Reports.

 Assoc.
 Prof. RNDr.
 Mgr.
 Pavel Chromý, Ph.D.

-Charles University in Prague, Faculty of Science, Department of Social Geography and Regional Development, Albertov 6, 128 43 Prague 2, CZECHIA
+Charles University, Faculty of Science, Department of Social Geography and Regional Development, Albertov 6, 128 43 Prague 2, Czechia

 Personal and educational background: born on January 29, 1972